Teaching Nonfiction Writing at Yale

 Kronotsky Zapovednik (cover photo Igor Shpilenok)

-My most recent reporting, including "Defending Russian Wilderness" from fall 2010 (cover at right, and click here for Русская версия (Russian version), has focused on the work of environmentalists in Russia, fighting on behalf of splendid lands in the world's largest nation, one with a proud but little-known history of protecting pristine landscapes against great challenges, throughout the past century and continuing today.
+My most recent reporting, including "Lenin's Eco-Warriors" in New York Times, 8/7/2017, has focused on the work of environmentalists in Russia, fighting on behalf of splendid lands in the world's largest nation, one with a proud but little-known history of protecting pristine landscapes against great challenges, throughout the past century and continuing today.

 In the photograph below right, taken while reporting articles on Russia's nature